 The aims of the Indigenous Heritage Engagement Project are to:

-The Project was initiated and is funded by the City of Toronto’s Heritage Planning Unit and Museums and Heritage Services.
-It’s first step, in 2019 and 2020, was to reach out to Indigenous community representatives and organizations to understand if the project might be welcomed by Indigenous communities, and if so, how it could be developed collaboratively with them.
-The recommendation to bring together both a Steering Circle and a Knowledge Keepers Circle arose out of Co-development Dialogues in 2019 and 2020.
+The Indigenous Heritage Engagement Project is working in collaboration with Indigenous peoples, Nations, and urban communities to gain insight into Indigenous cultural heritage in the City of Toronto.
+It’s first step, in 2019 and 2020, was to reach out to Indigenous community representatives and organizations and to organize two “Co-Development Dialogues”, led by Nbissing Consulting, to understand if the project might be welcomed by Indigenous people, and if so, how it could be developed collaboratively with them.
+Read the published reports from those two dialogues:

 The Heritage Planning Unit works within the City Planning Division to identify properties across the City that may have cultural heritage value or interest, to evaluate those properties against Provincial Criteria to determine whether they merit inclusion on the City’s Heritage Register, and to manage change on properties on the Heritage Register to make sure their heritage values are conserved.
 The Heritage Planning Unit also manages the City’s interests in archaeology.

 Through the Indigenous Heritage Engagement Project (IHEP), the City of Toronto will join with Indigenous communities in an authentic learning process about Indigenous heritage in Toronto, whatever Indigenous communities may consider that to be.
-Heritage Planning and Museums and Heritage Services staff wish to sit with Indigenous communities to listen, and to understand.
+Heritage Planning staff wish to sit with Indigenous communities to listen, and to understand.
 At the end of the engagement period, the IHEP will share the record of that listening and understanding, as determined to be appropriate by Indigenous communities, so it may benefit as many people as possible.

 The City of Toronto also intends to act on the knowledge and understanding gained through the IHEP.
 Outcomes may include: